VA Introduces New Program for Faster Claims Processing

 Basically, the veteran can file a Fully Developed Claim form instead of the traditional Disability Application, and as long as all the necessary paperwork is included, the VA will send the claim straight to the Rating Officer’s desk for adjudication.
 The key is knowing exactly what the VA needs to accompany your claim.
 You must have the right records and paperwork to meet the VA’s criteria of a Fully Developed Claim.

 So what are the criteria of a Fully Developed Claim for Disability Compensation?
 It’s a lengthy list.
 That’s where we come in.
-Our veterans counselors assist you in that process, and provide you with all the information and forms you will need.
-Fill out a VA Claim Assistance form and one of our knowledgeable veteran counselors will contact you and begin helping you with the process.
+Our veterans counselors assist you in that process and provide you with all the information and forms you will need.